sherifButt/mindfullai/tutorial/3_link-diagrams-and-instructions.md

 2. **Instructions**: These are the actions that each node in the flow chart would represent.
 Each instruction can have a unique identifier which can be used to link it to a node in a diagram.

-    Here's an example of what an Instruction table might look like:
+    This is an example of what an Instruction table might look like:

     ```
     Instruction Table